Manage your responsive display ads

 - White backgrounds are acceptable, but it’s recommended to use a transparent background.

-You can upload up to 5 different headlines, of 25 characters each for your responsive display ads.
-To ensure maximum performance, make sure your different headlines each say something unique.
-Be informative, and spell out your value proposition clearly.
+You can upload up to five different headlines, of 25 characters each, for your responsive display ads.
+To ensure maximum performance, make sure that your different headlines each say something unique.
+Be informative and spell out your value proposition clearly.

 Consider the following: